Installing geoextent

 For Windows users, we recommend:

-1. Using the Docker installation for the easiest setup
+2. Or using the Docker installation for the easiest setup